How Not to Kill an Oak Tree

 This morning’s news included a sad story of an enormous, 350-year old oak tree that had partially collapsed during the night.
 A giant section of the tree had peeled away crushing seven cars and trucks on the way down.
 It surely would have killed someone had it not gratefully happened in the very wee hours.
 Most of the tree is still standing.
 See video at right >

 Branch drops are a bit puzzling at first glance.
 They are unrelated to wind or rain and most of the breaks appear to happen at healthy large horizontal limbs that extend laterally out beyond the tree’s drip line.
 Most of these limbs are not otherwise diseased, damaged or compromised.

 It turns out, that for this type of tree, the valley oak of California, shedding limbs over time is a natural occurrence.
 Oaks seemingly prune themselves this way.
 Sacrificing a limb helps keep the trunk balanced so it can continue to grow.

 The real story here is that these remaining enormous, majestic trees are survivors.
 The are the living veterans of a war with time.
-Not long ago, our landscape here in the San Francisco Bay Area (and extending east into the Sacramento Valley and beyond) was covered with these magnificent trees.
-In fact Oakland is so named because of the rainforest-like oak canopy explorers found there in the early years.
-Oaks dominated the land and provided safe habitat for dozens of species of animals, insects and even other flora.
+The San Francisco Bay Area and Sacramento Valley and beyond was once covered with these magnificent trees.
+Oakland was named for the thick oak tree canopy that early explorers found here.
+Oak trees dominated the land and provided safe habitat for dozens of species of animals, insects and even other flora.

 We humans need to appreciate these trees more.
 An old specimen like the one that fell last night, began growing in the mid 1600’s.
 That is truly ancient in human terms.
 It means it is older than the US.
 It has survived all those centuries, in that single spot, enduring countless fires, earthquakes, floods, droughts and snow storms.